strapi/documentation/docs/developer-docs/latest/update-migration-guides/update-version.md

 After editing the file run either `yarn install` or `npm install` to install the specified version.

 ::: tip
+If you meet permission error, try `sudo yarn install` or `sudo npm install` instead.
 If the operation doesn't work, try removing your `yarn.lock` or `package-lock.json`.
 If that doesn't help, remove the `node_modules` folder as well and try again..
 :::

 ## Rebuild your administration panel